slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Things that come with little help of luck are more resistant to randomness.
 People who look too close to randomness burn out.
 The only article lady fortuna has no control over is your behaviour.
 Good luck.' -- Nassim Taleb*

+### On risk

+Risk is everything you left over and didn't thought about.
+Luck and risk are two faces of the same coin.